s-shindeldecker/farm-fresh-pet-frontend/README.md

 2. In LaunchDarkly, add a new variation to the `hero-image` flag with the value set to the filename (e.g., `hero-summer.jpg`).
 3. Assign users/contexts to the new variation as needed.
 4. The React app will automatically use `/images/{flagValue}` as the hero image.

-## Fallback/Default Image Logic
-- If the flag value is missing or the image file cannot be loaded, the app will show a distinct fallback image (`default-ld-fallback.jpg`).
-- When the fallback image is shown for reasons other than LaunchDarkly logic, a banner will appear indicating this.

 ## Trial Button and Modal
 - The visibility of the "Try 7 Days Free" button is controlled by the `show-trial-button` flag in LaunchDarkly.